-Evidence of two or more DUI convictions during the statutory period establishes a rebuttable presumption that an applicant lacks GMC.
-The rebuttable presumption may be overcome if the applicant is able to provide "substantial relevant and credible contrary evidence" that he or she "had good moral character even during the period within which he [or she] committed the DUI offenses," and that the "convictions were an aberration."
-An applicant's efforts to reform or rehabilitate himself or herself after multiple DUI convictions do not in and of themselves demonstrate GMC during the period that includes the convictions.
+Evidence of two or more DUI convictions during the statutory period establishes a rebuttable presumption that an alien lacks GMC.
+[51] The rebuttable presumption may be overcome [52] if the alien is able to provide "substantial relevant and credible contrary evidence" that he or she "had good moral character even during the period within which he [or she] committed the DUI offenses," and that the "convictions were an aberration."
+[53] An alien's efforts to reform or rehabilitate himself or herself after multiple DUI convictions do not in and of themselves demonstrate GMC during the period that includes the convictions.